 10a.
-Leadership Team Capacity
+Leadership Team

 The Partnership's support team consists of 27 education professionals with a history of success in working with low performing schools with similar demographic characteristics.
 The team has expertise in school administration, education reform, charter schools, business, and public policy.
-Both at the Partnership and in their previous roles, the Partnership leadership team has a proven history of successfully opening new schools, transforming low performing schools, and accelerating student achievement.
-Partnership leadership include the former President of Green Dot Public Schools, a former Assistant Superintendent from San Diego Unified, the former Director of Categorical Programs for Rialto School District, a former member of the Stanford University Redesign Network, a senior professionals with expertise in finance and operations from McKinsey & Co and IBM, the former Executive Director of the Los Angeles Parents Union, and former principals with experience transforming low performing schools.
-See Appendix A-1 for the Partnership organizational chart and resumes of its leadership team.
+Partnership leadership include the former President of Green Dot Public Schools, a former Assistant Superintendent from San Diego Unified, the former Director of Categorical Programs for Rialto School District, a former member of the Stanford University Redesign Network, senior professionals with expertise in finance and operations from McKinsey & Co and IBM, the former Executive Director of the Los Angeles Parents Union, and former principals with experience transforming low performing schools.
+See Appendix A-1 for the Partnership organizational chart and resumes.